Mellieradpants/Traceability-Constraint-System/RUNNING_THE_PROTOTYPE.md

 From the root of the repository:

-python real_tether_extractor_v2.py <document>
+python real_tether_extractor_v2.py

 Current Output Format

-The current extractor outputs results using the shared tetherAnchor structure.
+The extractor outputs results using the tetherAnchor structure.

 Each result includes:

-- group
+group
-- type
+type
-- sourceSystem
+sourceSystem
-- sourceLocation
+sourceLocation
-- anchorText
+anchorText
-- structuredValue
+structuredValue
-- matchedSignals
+matchedSignals
-- traceReason
+traceReason
-- driftDetected
+driftDetected
-- status
+status

-What You Will See

-The script outputs structured results with three fields:
+Output Fields

+Each result contains:

 anchor
+Source text or location

 observation
+What is explicitly present in the text

 operationalMeaning

-Each result is tied directly to a piece of source text.
+Plain-language restatement of the same content without adding or altering information

 Example Flow

-The current extr

-document
-→ find anchor
-→ detect what is in the text
-→ restate it in plain language
-→ output linked to the anchor
+Document → Anchor Extraction → Feature Detection → Constrained Restatement → Structured Output

-Core Rule Being Tested
+Core Rule

 Every output must:

-point to a specific source anchor

-only include what that anchor supports
+reference a specific source anchor include only what the anchor supports

-If the source text does not support something, it is not included in the output.
+If the source text does not support it, it is not included.

-Important Constraint
+Constraints

-No added meaning
+no added meaning

-No assumptions
+no assumptions
+no inference

-No interpretation beyond what is written
+no interpretation beyond what is explicitly stated

 If a result cannot be traced to the source text, it is not produced.

 Purpose

-This prototype shows how to keep outputs tied to source text.

-It demonstrates how to:

-prevent meaning from drifting

-make outputs traceable

-keep the system consistent and repeatable

-This version removes:
+This prototype demonstrates:

-“interpretation drift” language as a concept

-“return to tether point” metaphor

-And replaces it with:

-hard rules

-observable steps
+traceable outputs
+constraint-based processing
+prevention of meaning drift

-deterministic behavior
+consistent, repeatable behavior

+Notes

+This version:

+removes interpretation as a processing concept removes metaphor-based language replaces soft guidance with deterministic rules enforces pass/fail constraint behavior